 Building a currency converter application is one of the most practical first projects when learning about APIs.
 Whether you're developing a fintech application, an e-commerce platform, or a travel booking system, understanding how to integrate currency data is essential.
 In this guide, I'll walk you through creating a fully functional currency converter in Python using the Finexly API.
+If you prefer JavaScript, check out our JavaScript integration guide.
+For production caching and error handling patterns, see our best practices guide.

 Why Use a Currency API for Python Applications?